 Mary Jane Claassen, mezzo-soprano, is noted for her warm, rich tone, versatile style, and magnetic stage presence.
 She makes her home on the operatic stage, the musical theater stage, oratorio and concert stage, and in worship settings as a mezzo-soprano.
 She is also an accomplished pianist, coaching and accompanying singers primarily as well as playing for instrumentalists, ensembles and shows.
-She even enjoys performing pop hits and oldies as a singer/pianist at piano bars.

 To view CV, click claassen curriculum vitae 1.7.19